edennis/jquery-gmap3-rails/README.md

 # Jquery::Gmap3::Rails

-This gem provides your Rails 3 application with the GMAP3 Plugin for JQuery.
+This gem provides your Rails 3 application with Jean-Baptiste DEMONTE's [GMAP3 Plugin for JQuery](http://gmap3.net/).

 ## Installation